globocom/functions-sandbox/README.md

 [![Coverage Status](https://coveralls.io/repos/github/backstage/functions-sandbox/badge.svg?branch=master)](https://coveralls.io/github/backstage/functions-sandbox?branch=master)

 # Backstage functions-sandbox

-Open source sandbox used in [Backstage functions](https://github.com/backstage/functions)
+Backstage Functions is an Open Source serverless framework.
+Behind the courtains, it uses **functions-sandbox**.

+**functions-sandbox** is the engine behind [Backstage Functions](https://github.com/backstage/functions) and executes code in isolation.
+It could be used for both run code in production as well as test the deployed functions (before they are deployed, hopefully).

-# Example of usage
+## Example of usage

 ```javascript
 const Sandbox = require('backstage-functions-sandbox');